Hybrid Decentralized Optimization: Leveraging Both First- and Zeroth-Order Optimizers for Faster Convergence: Experimental Results

 \paragraph{Experimental Setup and Goals.} In this section, we validate our results by simulating the HDO algorithm under different conditions, including varying the number of nodes, the ratios between first-order (FO) and zeroth-order (ZO) nodes, and the "strength" of the zeroth-order gradient estimators.
 Our focus is on the algorithm's convergence behavior, relative to the total number of optimization steps, which we measure by tracking the loss over time or the accuracy on the hidden validation set.
 Our goal is to determine whether a hybrid system, combining both FO and ZO agents, can achieve better convergence compared to a system that relies on a single type of agent.
 Additionally, we aim to demonstrate the convergence speed, in terms of training loss at a fixed node, for different sizes of \emph{mono-type populations}, each consisting of only one type of estimator.

-In the implementation of HDO, each step involves nodes updating their models, followed by forming $O(n)$ random disjoint pairs.
-Each pair then exchanges their models and replaces their own with the averaged model.
-To demonstrate that zeroth-order nodes can improve the optimization process under reasonable parameter settings, we assess the mean validation loss and accuracy across all nodes.
-Additional details on the models, datasets, and the complete experimental setup can be found in the Appendix.
+In the implementation of HDO, each step involves nodes updating their models, followed by the formation of $O(n)$ random disjoint pairs.
+Each pair exchanges their models and replaces their own with the averaged model.
+To demonstrate the effectiveness of zeroth-order nodes under reasonable parameter settings, we evaluate the mean validation loss and accuracy across all nodes and analyze the consensus of the models by measuring the standard deviation of losses.
+Additional details on the models, datasets, and the complete experimental setup are provided in the Appendix.

-\paragraph{Results.} At first, we examine the performance of individual zeroth-order gradient estimators over time, as a function of the number of random vectors (rv) used for the gradient estimation (Figure~\ref{fig:cnn_acc}); that is the number of $u$'s used to estimate the gradient using the equation~\ref{E(G_v)}.
+\paragraph{Results.} At first, we examine the performance of individual zeroth-order gradient estimators (with $\nu=10^{-4}$) over time, as a function of the number of random vectors (rv) used for the gradient estimation (Figure~\ref{fig:cnn_acc}); that is the number of $u$'s used to estimate the gradient using the equation~\ref{E(G_v)}.
 To do so, we use the MNIST classification task~\cite{deng2012mnist} using a Convolutional Neural Network (CNN)~\cite{726791} model.
 We choose values $8$, $16$, and $128$ for the number of random vectors, and compare against the unbiased forward-only estimator recently proposed by~\cite{baydin2022forwardmode}.
-The results clearly show an accuracy-vs-steps advantage for the higher number of random vectors and for the unbiased zeroth-order estimators vs. biased ones.
-Since the computational overhead of unbiasing estimators is fairly low~\cite{Chen2020unbiased}, we will adopt unbiased zeroth-order estimators in the following experiments.
+The results clearly demonstrate an accuracy-versus-steps advantage for a higher number of random vectors and for unbiased zeroth-order estimators compared to biased ones.
+Since the computational overhead of unbiasing estimators is relatively low~\cite{Chen2020unbiased}, we will use unbiased zeroth-order estimators in the subsequent experiments.
+A detailed explanation and experimental evaluation of the accuracy-efficiency trade-offs associated with the number of random vectors will be provided in the Appendix.